cp-rep/ThemeSwitcher/README.md

 also use themes and can apply the "same" color palettes.
 So ThemeSwitcher came from this main motivation of wanting an easier way to manage and apply color themes across Linux applications that support them.
-Secondly, I have having already built an NCurses windowing framework in a different project that would accelerate the development process.
+Secondly, I have already built an NCurses windowing framework in a different project that will accelerate the development process.